The Abelian/non-Abelian Correspondence and Gromov-Witten Invariants of Blow-ups: Introduction

 \subsection{Acknowledgements}

 TC was supported by ERC Consolidator Grant 682603 and EPSRC Programme Grant EP/N03189X/1.
 WL and QS were supported by the EPSRC Centre for Doctoral Training in Geometry and Number Theory at the Interface, grant number EP/L015234/1.
-We thank Rachel Webb for helpful comments on an earlier draft.
-TC thanks Ionu\c{t} Ciocan-Fontanine, Alessio Corti, and Elana Kalashnikov for a number of enlightening discussions.
+We thank Rachel Webb for helpful comments on an earlier draft, and Fenglong You for pointing us to~\cite{LeeLinWang2017}.
+TC thanks Ionu\c{t} Ciocan-Fontanine, Alessio Corti, Elana Kalashnikov, and Yuan-Pin Lee for a number of enlightening discussions.